Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency

 \subsubsection{Classical case}

-In the case of the classical light source, we consider the quantum state of light is a coherent state $\left|\alpha\right\rangle$.
-By considering Eq.\ref{a_eit}, Eq.\ref{T_eit} and Eq.\ref{I_I0}, the output photon number distribution as function of transmission can be expressed by
+In the case using a classical light source, the quantum state of light is considered as a coherent state $\left|\alpha\right\rangle$.
+According to Eq.\ref{a_eit}, Eq.\ref{T_eit} and Eq.\ref{I_I0}, the output photon number distribution as a function of transmission can be expressed by